-Green Impact recently had the opportunity to help the County of Ventura design and launch a new sustainability employee engagement strategy.
+Green Impact had the opportunity to help the County of Ventura design and launch a new sustainability employee engagement strategy.
 The end result is a new sustainability Website, video and Web-based engagement tool.
 While there is much buzz these days about engaging employees, I still find the actual execution of such programs more art than science.
 Just in time for Earth Day, here are five tips to help you get an engagement program launched or to amp-up your existing program:

 - Integrate tips for living greener at home as well as work

 - Create a catchy and creative brand and tagline